 The family Bible was left to his niece Jessie Jean Pollack, nee Hulme who was the only daughter of Herb's older brother, Sydney Frederick Hulme.

-Also one day I will take a trip to Milawa to see the Church.
+One day I will take a trip to Milawa to see the Church.

 |More information and photos of St. Paul's Church can be seen at the |